 - Thefts begin to occur and prized possessions are targeted.

 How do you spot an ego driven DM?
-The moment they utter the words, "You can't do that!" in response to a reasonable proposal that would quite clearly circumvent a situation or scenario of their creation, or the foiling of their NPC's darstardly plot, and no amount of level-headed reasoning can convince them otherwise.
+The moment they utter the words, "You can't do that!" in response to a reasonable proposal that would quite clearly circumvent a situation or scenario of the DM's creation, or the foiling of their NPC's darstardly plot, and no amount of level-headed reasoning can convince them otherwise.

 "It's their game and you must play by their rules!"